miqbaltariq/SECP1513202420251/06/syeraponniran/readme.md

 - 📝 Assignments - Coursework and practical exercises from my classes.

-- 💡 Projects - Personal and academic projects related to networking and cybersecurity.
+- 💡 Projects - Personal and academic projects related to my studies.

-🔄 Reflections - My thoughts on what I learned, challenges I faced, and how I overcame them.
+- 🔄 Reflections - My thoughts on what I learned, challenges I faced, and how I overcame them.

 ## 🔬 Reflections of My Projects & Assignments